▶️ Redmond man ready to compete in Special Olympics Oregon Fall State Games

 “It’s definitely kind of nice because I enjoy competing with them because, you know, otherwise, I probably wouldn’t be able to play sports,” said Special Olympics Oregon Fall State Games competitor Zachary Herrmann.
 “So what this allows us to do is give us a different perspective.
 Any competitive level.”

-27-year-old Zachary Herrmann of Redmond is competing in his second Special Olympics Oregon Fall State Games

-His sport, one he played since he was a kid, was soccer.
+Herrmann, 27, of Redmond is competing in his second Oregon Fall State Games this weekend.
+His sport — one he played since he was a kid — is soccer.

 RELATED: Bend 86-year-old still has passion for basketball, brings home gold medals